 Can snow cave in my conservatory roof?

 While snow is not an issue for all UK homeowners, those in colder areas may worry about its impact.
 Conservatory roofs are designed to withstand typical weather conditions, including moderate snow loads.
-However, excessive snow collecting on the roof can put a strain on the structure.
+However, excessive snow collecting on the roof can put a strain on the structure, particularly if it’s a glass roof.
 If you live in an area prone to heavy snow, it’s wise to remove snow build-up using a soft-bristled broom to avoid damage.
 Always check for signs of wear or damage in your roof structure before the first snowfall.

 How can I protect my conservatory from snow and ice damage?